rust-cli/book/src/in-depth/human-communication.md

 This way users can select the amount of logging themselves via `--verbose` flags.

+Available levels should be

+- debug/ verbose
+- info
+- warning
+- error
+- fatal

 Additionally it's always a good idea to use similar prefixes and sentence structure across log messages, making it easy to `grep` or filter for them.